siucacm/Resume-Workshop/README.md

 #### Coding Assessments
 - Almost any big company will require you to do a coding assessment online to weed out people
 - If it's a FANG company these problems will most likely be quite difficult
-- I personally recommend doing a leetcode problem a day if you are going to apply to FANG
+- doing a leetcode problem a day is recommended if you are going to apply to FANG
 - Fresh up on data structures and algorithms, b-search, b-trees, hash maps, etc.
 - Don't get discouraged if you can't figure it out.